Andy Kosco

-Andrew John Kosco (born October 5, 1941) is an American former professional baseball outfielder.
-He played in Major League Baseball for the Minnesota Twins, New York Yankees, Los Angeles Dodgers, Milwaukee Brewers, California Angels, Boston Red Sox, and Cincinnati Reds.
+Andrew John Kosco (/ˈkɑːskoʊ/ KAHS-koh; October 5, 1941 - December 19, 2025) was an American professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Minnesota Twins, New York Yankees, Los Angeles Dodgers, Milwaukee Brewers, California Angels, Boston Red Sox, and Cincinnati Reds.

 Formative years

 Kosco was born in Youngstown, Ohio, an industrial center located near the Pennsylvania border.
-At six-foot-three and 215 pounds, Kosco was drawn to sports, but also seriously considered pursuing a degree in law.
+At and 215 lb, Kosco was drawn to sports, but also seriously considered pursuing a degree in law.

 While at Struthers High School in Struthers, OH, Kosco was dominant at many sports.
 He averaged 25 points a game in basketball, and as a senior he had a .715 batting average.
 Michigan State University offered to have him play baseball and basketball, while Ohio State University offered for him to play baseball and football.

 Early career

 Shortly before the 1959 season, Kosco was signed by the Detroit Tigers as an amateur free agent.
 He was released by Detroit in January 1964, and promptly signed on as a free agent with the Minnesota Twins.

 In August 1965, Minnesota picked him from its AAA Denver club to replace injured player Harmon Killebrew.
 Kosco, who had largely reconsidered his plans to pursue law, accepted the opportunity.

 As sports author Jim Thielman notes, it was common at the time for baseball's commissioner to have input on World Series rosters, and Commissioner Ford Frick suggested the Twins bring their roster to 25 men by dropping a player who had not participated for the entire season.
 As a late-season replacement who played in the outfield, where the Twins were well-stocked with veterans, Kosco was kept off the World Series roster.